Glucose Tolerance Test

 What is a glucose tolerance test?

-A medical test to assess body's ability to regulate blood sugar.
+A medical test used to assess the body's ability to regulate blood sugar levels.

 Why is a glucose tolerance test performed?

-How often is a glucose tolerance test repeated?
+How long does a glucose tolerance test typically take?

 If you have any feedback, please get in touch.